 Chlorella is a genus of single-celled green algae, belonging to the phylum Chlorophyta.
-Chlorella Broth has originally formulated by Shrift (5) and further modified for cultivation and maintenance of Chlorella.
+Chlorella Broth was originally formulated by Shrift (4) and further modified for cultivation and maintenance of Chlorella.

 All algae utilize inorganic phosphates and sulphates.
 There is a fairly high requirement of molybdate as a trace metal in nitrogen fixation.
-Calcium, magnesium, potassium and probably sodium are required by algae.
+Algae require calcium, magnesium, potassium and probably sodium.
 Most algae grow poorly on agar and it is best to let them become established in liquid culture before adapting them to the more rigorous conditions of an agar slant.

-Chlorella Broth Base w/o Dextrose and Citrate is the same as Chlorella Broth except that the citrate and dextrose have been omitted from the medium.
-This media supplies the necessary nutrients for the rapid growth of Chlorella species.
-Chlorella being photosynthetic green algae should be cultivated in the presence of light.
+Chlorella being photosynthetic green algae, should be cultivated in the presence of light.
 Bright diffused light, fluorescent light and sunlight are satisfactory sources of light for the growth of Chlorella.
-The inoculated tubes/flasks should be incubated in the presence of light at 25-27°C for a week to permit good growth and pigmentation (4).
-Chlorella cultures can be maintained at room temperature for 2-3 months without subculturing.
+The inoculated tubes/ flasks should be incubated in the presence of light at 25-27°C for a week to permit good growth and pigmentation (3).
+Chlorella cultures can be maintained at room temperature for 2-3 months without sub culturing.